biodiversitydata-se/r-tools-tutorial/README.md

 -----

-Providing examples and tools for Swedish biodiversity data: from data access, data handling and organisation, to analysis.
+Providing examples and tools for Swedish biodiversity data: from data access, data handling and organization, to analysis.